Skip to main content

 Who your information may be shared with (internally and externally)

-We will not transfer your personal data outside the EU without your consent.
+The Council will not transfer your personal data outside the EU without your consent.

 Please note however that where you are transmitting information to us over the internet this can never be guaranteed to be 100% secure.

-We will notify you promptly in the event of any breach of your personal data which might expose you to serious risk.
+The Council will notify you promptly in the event of any breach of your personal data which might expose you to serious risk.

 Your rights

-• to access your personal data
+• To access your personal data

-• to be provided with information about how your personal data is processed
+• To be provided with information about how your personal data is processed

-• to have your personal data corrected
+• To have your personal data corrected

-• to have your personal data erased in certain circumstances
+• To have your personal data erased in certain circumstances

-• to object to or restrict how your personal data is processed
+• To object to or restrict how your personal data is processed

 How you can access, update or correct your information